duojs/logo/Readme.md

 ![](https://i.cloudup.com/IT4xpyRqz0.png)

-Easily include the Duo logo on your site without editing any images.
+The Duo logo packaged as a component, so you can easily include the Duo logo on your website without editing any images yourself.
+It is infinitely scalable with SVG.
 This component is built on the [`logo/logo`](https://github.com/logo/logo) base.

 ## Usage